Our Water Testing Process

 How Often Should You Test?

-The State of NH Department of Environmental Services recommends testing your well water at least every three years.
+Even if you have a home water treatment system, the Environmental Protection Agency (EPA) recommends you test your drinking water at least once a year.
 So, whether or not you’ve tested before, or it’s been a while, please be informed about how often and why to test.
 We promise that once you test with us, you’ll have a clear understanding of your water quality issues and the best possible solutions.

 Making Your Decision